High Street station (IND Eighth Avenue Line)

 The High Street station, also signed as High Street–Brooklyn Bridge, and also referred to as Brooklyn Bridge Plaza and Cranberry Street, is a station on the IND Eighth Avenue Line of the New York City Subway.
 It is located at Cadman Plaza East near Red Cross Place and the Brooklyn Bridge approach in Brooklyn Heights, Brooklyn.
 Its name comes from older street names; its original location was at the intersection of High Street and Washington Street.
-It is served by the A train at all times and the C train at all times except late nights.
+The High Street station is served by the A train at all times and by the C train except at night.